Layr-Labs/hokulea/example/preloader/README.md

     <img src="../../assets/zkVM-executing-derivation.png"/>
 </div>

-Hokulea defines a transformation function to convert `EigenDABlobWitnessData` into `PreloadedEigenDABlobProvider`, and the transformation contains the two all the necessary checks.
+Hokulea defines a transformation function to convert `EigenDABlobWitnessData` into `PreloadedEigenDAPreimageProvider`, and the transformation contains the two all the necessary checks.
 It is crucial that the transformation itself is executed within the zkVM, such that there is a validity proof guarantee the eigenda blob are securely valid and binding to the kzg commitment.